tchwork/debug-bundle/README.md

 For Symfony2 users, a bundle is also available.
 The bundle creates a `dump()` function that is available both in your PHP code and in your Twig templates.

-In console mode, variables are dumped on *stderr*.
+In console mode, variables are dumped on *stdout*.
 In web mode, variables are dumped in a new `dump()` tab in the debug toolbar.

 Enabling only needs a line in your `app/AppKernel.php`: